Level/leveldown/README.md

 * `'asBuffer'` *(boolean, default: `true`)*: Used to determine whether to return the `value` of the entry as a `String` or a Node.js `Buffer` object.
 Note that converting from a `Buffer` to a `String` incurs a cost so if you need a `String` (and the `value` can legitimately become a UFT8 string) then you should fetch it as one.

-The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.
+If supplied, the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.
+(Note: a conceivable case for not supplying a `callback` might be to prime the cache with this entry.)

-All 3 arguments are required.

 --------------------------------------------------------
 <a name="leveldown_del"></a>
-### leveldown#del(key, options, callback)
+### leveldown#del(key[, options][, callback])
 <code>del()</code> is an instance method on an existing database object, used to delete entries from the LevelDB store.

 The `key` object may either be a `String` or a Node.js `Buffer` object and cannot be `undefined` or `null`.